 Disadvantages of GFRC:

-- It is only used as a no-load bearing.
+- It is used as a no-load bearing.

-- Thier installation requires a separate anchor system.
+- Their installation requires a separate anchor system.

 - GFRC larger panels should be reinforced.

-- Its colour additives may fade with sunlight.
+- Its color additives may fade with sunlight.

 - It may have different absorption rates than nearby historical materials.